This is an ever present problem with people tagging something with a label to make an item more attractive to the buyer.

 The term “Antique” is a term universally accepted to place an item in an era; this era is 100 years or older.

 Likewise with “Vintage” which is 50 years or older.

 Plastic Rocking Horses really didn’t start till the 1970’s.

 Many times on auction sites etc we see horses which are incorrectly labelled as “Vintage” or “Antique”.

 So how do we know how old a Rocking Horse actually is?

 Well; the chances of an Australian Rocking Horse being “Antique” is fairly slim.
-Sure there are still Australian Rocking Horses over 100 years old; but these horses can only be a Roebuck; since Bartlett only started making Rocking Horses in 1913 and Lou Peets in 1915.
+Sure there are still Australian Rocking Horses over 100 years old; but these horses can only be a Roebuck which started making rocking horses in Australia in 1880, Bartlett which started making Rocking Horses in 1913 and Lou Peets in 1915.

 There are very few turn of the century Roebuck Rocking Horses still in existence; so; if you see an Australian Rocking Horse labelled as “Antique” then you can be 99% sure it is mislabeled.
 The majority of Rocking horses still surviving are post WWII; this does however make many of them “Vintage” or close to it.